• Skip to main content

 • 4 very large baking potatoes

-• 2 tbsp olive or rapeseed oil
+• 2 tablespoon olive or rapeseed oil

 • 1 onion, peeled and finely chopped